johano99/swishsimple/README.md

-# Flask/Django application for managing payments with Swedish bank-collaboration application Swish
+# A minimalistic Flask/Django application demonstrating how to manage payments with Swedish bank-collaboration application Swish

 ## Setting up a test environment